 If you find this bread is overly sour, pay close attention to your sourdough starter and levain.
 Build your levain from a starter that's ripe but not overly acidic, and use the levain right when it reaches maturity.
 This bread should not taste like an acid bomb; it should have just enough acidity to let you know it's there, but not so much it masks the wheat notes.

-As you know, sourdough breads have incredible keeping quality due to the natural acids produced as a byproduct of lengthy fermentation.↩
+As you know, sourdough bread have incredible keeping quality due to the natural acids produced as a byproduct of lengthy fermentation.↩

 Or to be completely honest, even without a beautiful score.↩